 A few years ago, Google Adwords officially changed their name to Google Ads.
 You may still hear some refer to Google Ads as Google Adwords, especially those who have been in the industry since the beginning.
-I can’t claim to have any insider knowledge about this.
-But since this is an interesting topic for a PPC consultant, I wanted to dive into this.
+I can’t claim to have any insider knowledge about this, but since this is an interesting topic for a PPC consultant, I wanted to dive into it.
 Keep in mind nothing in the platforms themselves changed with this.
 It was merely a semantic and branding effort from Google.
-The biggest effect might have been company’s changing their website headline from Google Adwords agency to Google Ad’s Agency!
+The biggest effect might have been companies changing their website headline from Google Adwords agency to Google Ads Agency!

 Google Adwords Background from a PPC Consultant

 To start, most working in a Google Adwords Agency and those employed within the industry already called it Google Ads.
 And most who are not in the industry almost exclusively call it Google Ads.
 Likely, Google realized this and decided to simplify it.